OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

     ![vLLM webchat](/images/solutions/deployment_blueprints/llm_inference_certification/vllm_web.svg)

-    If those verifications are successful, the vLLM appliance is ready to run the benchmarks.
+    If these verification steps are successful, the vLLM appliance is ready to run the benchmarks.

-#### Step 2: Running the benchmark scripts
+####  Running the Benchmark Scripts

-There is a `benchmark.sh` file inside the `/root` directory of the vLLM appliance that executes GuideLLM CLI.
-This [script](https://github.com/OpenNebula/one-apps/blob/ec3f5b740dc2a4201f8ed971f93beb195202bfef/appliances/Vllm/scripts/benchmark.sh) automatically detects environment parameters, launches the benchmark using GuideLLM, and displays live updates of progress and results through the CLI.
+Within the `/root` directory of the vLLM appliance, you will find [`benchmark.sh`](https://github.com/OpenNebula/one-apps/blob/ec3f5b740dc2a4201f8ed971f93beb195202bfef/appliances/Vllm/scripts/benchmark.sh) which executes GuideLLM CLI.
+This script automatically detects environment parameters, launches the benchmark using GuideLLM, and displays live updates of progress as well as results through the CLI.
 Specifically, the benchmark script follows this procedure:

 - To test performance and stability, the script sends hundreds of requests in parallel.
-- The script uses synthetic data generated automatically to run this benchmark, with these values:
+- The script uses synthetic data generated automatically to run the benchmark with these values:
     - Input prompt: average 511 tokens.
     - Output prompt: average 255 tokens.
     - Total samples: 999.
 - GuideLLM identifies the throughput that the inference can handle.
 - Once the throughput is identified, 9 additional runs are performed at a fixed requests-per-second rate (below the identified throughput) to determine stability and final results.

-In order to run the benchmark you need to follow those steps:
+To run the benchmark, follow this procedure:

 1. Connect to the vLLM appliance through ssh:
     ```shell